 To compare lung monocytes and IM from untreated IM-DTR mice (group “No treatment”) with those from IM-DTR mice treated with 50 ng DT i.p.
 96 h before (group “DT96h”), 5 mice from each group was sacrificed and lung single-cell-suspensions were obtained after enzymatic digestion.
 CD11b+ cells were enriched by MACS using CD11b MicroBeads (Miltenyi Biotec, 130-049-601).
 Lung monocytes and IM were then FACS-sorted and the 10x Genomics platform (Single Cell 3’ Solution) was used for scRNA-seq.
-Lung monocytes and IM were FACS-sorted separately and IM were then enriched in the final single cell suspension to reach a monocyte/IM ratio of xx:xx.
+Lung monocytes and IM were FACS-sorted separately and IM were then enriched in the final single cell suspension to reach a monocyte/IM ratio of 5:5.
 For each sample, an aliquot of Trypan blue-treated cells was examined under the microscope for counting, viability and aggregate assessment following FACS sorting.
 Viability was above 90% for all samples and no aggregate were observed.
-Cell preparations were centrifuged at 1503 RCF for 4 min and pellets were resuspended in calcium- and magnesium-free PBS containing 0.4mg ml−1 of UltraPure BSA (Thermo Fisher Scientific, Cat#).
+Cell preparations were centrifuged at 1503 RCF for 4 min and pellets were resuspended in calcium- and magnesium-free PBS containing 0.4mg ml−1 of UltraPure BSA (Thermo Fisher Scientific, Cat#AM2616).

-To analyze lung monocytes and IM from IM-DTR mice treated 12 (group “DT12h”), 24 (group “DT24”) and 48 h (group “DT48h”) before with 50 ng DT i.p., and from from Lyz2Cre;Mafbfl/fl, Lyz2Cre;Maffl/fl and control mice, the same protocol was applied, but cells from each group were barcoded with different anti-mouse Hashtag antibodies (Biolegend) before being pooled for encapsulation and library construction.
+To analyze lung monocytes and IM from IM-DTR mice treated 12 (group “DT12h”), 24 (group “DT24”) and 48 h (group “DT48h”) before with 50 ng DT i.p., from from Lyz2Cre;Mafbfl/f (group “Mafb-KO”) , Lyz2Cre;Maffl/fl (group “cMAF-KO”), Lyz2Cre;Mafbfl/fl;Maffl/fl (group “dKO”) and mice littermate mice without Lyz2Cre (group “Control”), the same protocol was applied, but cells from each group were barcoded with different anti-mouse Hashtag antibodies (Biolegend) before being pooled for encapsulation and library construction.
+In order to have higher resolution in analyzing lung myeloid cells in myeloid-restricted Mafb and c-Maf-deficient mice, the pooled Mafb-KO/cMAF-KO/dKO/Control sample were composed with monocyte/IM ratio of 3:7 instead of 5:5 for other samples.

-For library preparation, approximately 3,000 cells per sample (for “DT96h” and “No treatment”), or 20,000 cells (for pooled “DT12h”, “DT24h” and “DT48h” sample), or xxx cells (for pooled Lyz2Cre;Mafbfl/fl, Lyz2Cre;Maffl/fl and control mice) were loaded into the Chromium Controller, in which they were partitioned, their polyA RNAs captured and barcoded using Chromium Single Cell 3’ GEM, Library & Gel Bead Kit v3 (10X Genomics).The cDNAs were amplified and libraries compatible with Illumina sequencers were generated using Chromium Single Cell 3’ GEM, Library & Gel Bead Kit v3 (10X Genomics).
-The libraries were sequenced on an Illumina NovaSeq sequencer on an SP100 cell flow (read1: 28 cycles; index: 8 cycles; read2: 80 cycles) at a depth of 50,000 reads per cell.
+For library preparation, approximately 3,000 cells per sample (for “DT96h” and “No treatment”), or 20,000 cells for pooled hashtag-labeled samples were loaded into the Chromium Controller, in which they were partitioned, their polyA RNAs captured and barcoded using Chromium Single Cell 3’ GEM, Library & Gel Bead Kit v3 (10X Genomics).The cDNAs were amplified and libraries compatible with Illumina sequencers were generated using Chromium Single Cell 3’ GEM, Library & Gel Bead Kit v3 (10X Genomics).
+For Hash Tag Oligonucleotide (HTO) library, 1 ul HTO Additive primer v2 (0.2 uM stock) were added to the mix at the cDNA amplification step.
+The libraries were sequenced on an Illumina NovaSeq sequencer on an SP100 cell flow (Read1: 28 cy, read2: 76 cy, index1: 10cy, index2: 10cy) at a depth of 50,000 reads per cell.

 The Cell Ranger (v3.0.2) application (10x Genomics) was then used to demultiplex the BCL files into FASTQ files (cellranger mkfastq), to perform alignment (to Cell Ranger human genome references 3.0.2 GRCm38/build 97), filtering, UMI counting and to produce gene-barcode matrices (cellranger count).

 Filtered matrix files were used for further scRNAseq analyses with R Bioconductor (3.12) and Seurat (3.2.1) (Stuart et al., 2019).
-The cells from pooled “DT12h”, “DT24h” and “DT48h” sample were demultiplexed with the barcode detected in each cell.
+The cells from pooled hashtag-labeled samples were demultiplexed with the barcode detected in each cell.